-A Sentinel is typically responsible for providing support to a teammate much like the support role in CS:GO functions.
+A Sentinel is typically responsible for providing support to a teammate much like the Support role in CS:GO functions.

 Controllers - Secondary Entry Fragger and Lurker

 Controllers are experts at controlling the battlefield by the use of smoke screens.
-Their abilities aim to disrupt their opponents’ sightlines whilst providing cover for teammates as they take control of an area.
+Their abilities disrupt their opponents’ sightlines whilst providing cover for teammates as they take control of an area.
 There are currently four controllers in VALORANT: Astra; Brimstone; Omen; and Viper.

-As mentioned previously, the primary responsibility for Controllers is the ability to control sightlines on a map, this is important in VALORANT because it narrows down the possibilities an enemy has to engage a teammate from a favourable position.
+As mentioned previously, the primary responsibility for Controllers is the ability to control sightlines on a map, this is important in VALORANT because it narrows down the opportunities an enemy has to engage a teammate from a favourable position.